Thank you for subscribing

 RACV

-Kitchens are the most common location for fires to start in the home, with cooking being one of the leading kitchen fire causes.
+Kitchens are one of the most common locations for fires to start in the home, with cooking being one of the leading kitchen fire causes.
 Here's how to prevent a kitchen fire in your home.

 Common causes of kitchen fires

+Unattended cooking is the primary cause of fires starting in the kitchen, but it’s not the only catalyst.
 Frayed wiring, overloaded power points or faulty appliances such as ovens, stovetops and toasters are all capable of starting kitchen fires.

-Many kids enjoy helping out in the kitchen, but it's important that they're supervised at all times.
+Many kids enjoy helping out in the kitchen, but it's important they're supervised at all times.
 Image: Getty

 7 tips to reduce the risk of a kitchen fire